PawseySC/shell-hpc/_episodes/08-Extra.md

 > {: .output}
 >
 >---
 > You can see it removes 'write' permission.
+>---
-To move data via the command line to Pawsey Data Portal a script/binary called 'pshell' is used.
-One step is to ensure user has execute permissions.
-This is done via 'chmod u+x pshell' [Using pshell](https://support.pawsey.org.au/documentation/display/US/Using+the+command+line+interface+-+pshell).
-To learn more about
+> **Pawsey example**To move data via the command line a python command line client called *pshell* is used.
+The first step is to ensure the user has *execute* permission.
+This is done via *chmod u+x pshell* - see more [How to use pshell](https://support.pawsey.org.au/documentation/display/US/Using+the+command+line+interface+-+pshell).
+>
-Pawsey specific information on file permission click [here](https://support.pawsey.org.au/documentation/display/US/File+Permissions)
+>To learn more about Pawsey specific information on file permission click [here](https://support.pawsey.org.au/documentation/display/US/File+Permissions)
 >
 {: .callout}